Debt Collection After a Bankruptcy Discharge

 No mention of a bankruptcy discharge

-A “charge off” instead of a discharge
+A “charge-off” instead of a discharge

 Hard pulls on your credit report

-So How Do I Get a Bankruptcy Discharge?
+How Do I Get a Bankruptcy Discharge?

-To get a discharge through bankruptcy, you must have a bankruptcy case.
-To file bankruptcy, you have to meet certain requirements and file a bankruptcy petition.
 Consumers usually file either Chapter 7 or Chapter 13 bankruptcy.
 You’ll want to look at your income, debts, and what assets or property you own to decide which is best for you.
-An attorney can help you or you can file on your own.
 Upsolve has a free filing tool to help you file a Chapter 7 bankruptcy without an attorney.

-In addition to filing a petition for bankruptcy, you’ll have to fill out several bankruptcy forms, pay a filing fee, take required courses, and have a meeting with your bankruptcy trustee before the discharge can be entered.
-Once you do all this and complete any required repayments, the bankruptcy trustee and judge give a seal of approval.
-Then your discharge will be granted!
+In addition to filing a petition for bankruptcy, you’ll have to fill out several bankruptcy forms, pay a filing fee, take two required courses, and meet with a bankruptcy trustee before the discharge can be entered.

 What Is a Bankruptcy Discharge Order?

-An order of discharge in bankruptcy officially ends your personal liability on certain debt.
-It also orders a permanent stop to collection actions.
-In a Chapter 7 bankruptcy, the order is usually granted 60-90 days after the meeting of creditors.
-In a Chapter 13 bankruptcy filing, the order of discharge is granted after the repayment plan is complete.
-The repayment plan usually takes three to five years.
+In a Chapter 7 bankruptcy, the order is usually granted 60–90 days after the meeting of creditors.
+In a Chapter 13 bankruptcy filing, the order of discharge is granted after you complete monthly payments on your three- or five-year repayment plan.

 What Debt Is Dischargeable Debt in Bankruptcy?

 Chapter 7 and Chapter 13 bankruptcies help filers get consumer debts discharged.
-You can get credit card debt, personal loans, medical bills, old utility bills, old cell phone bills, car loan charge offs, back rent, and other types of unsecured debt discharged in bankruptcy.
+You can get credit card debt, personal loans, medical bills, old utility bills, old cell phone bills, car loan charge-offs, back rent, and other types of unsecured debt discharged in bankruptcy.

 What Debt Will I Be Stuck With Even if I File Bankruptcy?